hellloxiaotian/Deep-Learning-on-Image-Denoising-An-overview/README.md

 # Deep Learning on Image Denoising An overview is conducted by Chunwei Tian, Lunke Fei, Wenxian Zhang, Yong Xu, Wangmeng Zuo and Chia-Wen Lin and it is available at https://arxiv.org/abs/1912.13171.
-And it has been published by the Neural Networks.
+And it has been published by the Neural Networks (IF:5.535).
 Additionally, this paper has been pushed on the home page of the Neural Networks.

 ## This paper is the first complete summary of deep learning for image denoising, which is very meaningful to readers.